MyrtheV/Family_Affect_Systems/README.md

 2. Main
 3. Simulation

-All the folders contain `.rds` files with the model fit that the results in the paper are based on.
-These `.rds` files can be loaded in R to use.
+All the folders contain `.rds` files with results of simulations and model fits on which the results in the paper are based.
+Note that the model fits are mlVAR objects without the data and IDs.
+The `.rds` files can be loaded in R to use.
 We will discuss each folder.

 ## 3.1 Appendix